-- 1. Clubs and organizations recognized directly by Student Government - 2.
-Organizations directly approved by the Vice President for Student Affairs, Associate Vice President for Student Affairs and Dean of Students, or the Vice President for Academic Affairs.
+2. Organizations directly approved by the Vice President for Student Affairs, Associate Vice President for Student Affairs and Dean of Students, or the Vice President for Academic Affairs.

 All drivers of vans must be registered with and approved by the College's insurance carrier.
-Forms for this purpose are available in the Business Office and in the Office of the Vice President for Student Affairs.
-Drivers must be employees of the College; students are not permitted to be drivers.
-The driver is responsible for picking up and returning van keys.
-At no time is a student to be given van keys.
+Forms for this purpose are available in the Business Office.
+Drivers must be employees of the College; students are not permitted to be